-Documents that have been considered as complementing the fire management plan for the Preserve include: the OCTA Bobcat Ridge RMP (titled Hafen Preserve RMP when written), the fire management plan for the Nature Reserve of Orange County and its Strategic Implementation Guide, OCFA Strategic Unit Fire Plan, Orange County Ignition Reduction Strategy, and the Community Wildfire Protection Plan (CWPP) for Orange County.
+Documents that have been considered as complementing the fire management plan for the Preserve include: the fire management plan for the Nature Reserve of Orange County and its Strategic Implementation Guide, OCFA Strategic Unit Fire Plan, Orange County Ignition Reduction Strategy, the Community Wildfire Protection Plan for Orange County, and the OCTA Trabuco Rose RMP (titled Ferber Ranch Preserve RMP when written).
 The Orange County CWPP describes possible activities and programs that can bolster wildland fire safety for both communities and natural resources throughout the portions of the County where there is a risk of wildfire; new activities and programs that affect the OCTA Preserves should be referenced in the CWPP as it is updated so that funding and implementation can be facilitated.
 This may be particularly useful when unforeseen circumstances occur, and funding should be expedited.